High school - college level

 Analytical Sciences Digital Library - This NSF-sponsored site contains links to a variety of materials relating to analytical chemistry, including Web pages and lab manuals for individual courses.

-Dartmouth ChemLab - An exeptionally well-done lab course support site which features links to specific instruments and techniques such as pipetting, use of a balance, spectroscopy, and chromatography, all containing excellent photographs and illustrations.
+> Dartmouth ChemLab - An exeptionally well-done lab course support site which features links to specific instruments and techniques such as pipetting, use of a balance, spectroscopy, and chromatography, all containing excellent photographs and illustrations.
 The pages relating to specific experiments provide quick access to information on pre-lab preparation, safety, and nature of the write-up required for each experiment.
+This link is not to the original site, which is unavailable in the archive.

 {Lab Archive clearinghouse} at Everett Community College is an extensive, searchable collection of experiments for all levels.
 Contributions of new experiments and ratings of existing experiments are solicited.
 There is also a user forum for lab-related discussions.
 Although this site is no longer active, most of the links in this archived version still work.